 Payday loans should also only ever be taken out when the borrower is confident they can make repayments.
-If you struggle to keep up with repayments or default on the loan, this could complicate your financial situation further, whilst also damaging your credit score in the process.
+If you struggle to keep up with repayments or default on the loan, this could complicate your financial situation further, adding extra fees whilst also damaging your credit score in the process.

 When You Shouldn’t

 You should also never use a payday loan to go on shopping sprees, fund holidays or pay for other luxury goods.
-Doing so can encourage bad habits, and also cause a spiral of debt.
+This can encourage bad habits, and also cause further debt problems.

-Additionally, as previously mentioned, you should not take out a payday loan unless you have a stable income, or know exactly how you’ll be paying off the loan.
-It’s vital to ensure you budget accordingly to ensure loan repayments are made.
+Additionally, you should not take out a payday loan unless you have a stable income, or know exactly how you’ll be paying off the loan.
+It’s vital to budget accordingly, to ensure loan repayments are made.

 Keeping up with the repayments on a loan will keep your financial situation from worsening, as well as keeping your credit score unharmed.
 In fact, keeping up with the repayments on a loan can actually improve your credit score, as it builds up a good history of borrowing.

 You may want to help a friend or family member that has been unable to get a payday loan, however, you should never take a loan out for someone else.
-The legal responsibility of this loan will fall completely on you, meaning that if repayments are not kept up, you and you alone will have to deal with the consequences.
+The legal responsibility of this loan will fall on you, meaning that if repayments are not kept up, you will be liable for any late fees and impact to your credit.